-- 15 days paid vacation per year for PGY1 and PGY2 residents
+- 15 days paid vacation per year for PGY1 residents

-- 20 days paid vacation per year for PGY3 residents
+- 20 days paid vacation per year for PGY2 and PGY3 residents

-- Denial of a specific request for vacation is a management decision on the part of the officers of the program and is not a grievable matter
+- Denial of a specific request for vacation is a leadership decision on the part of the officers of the program and is not a grievable matter

 - 10 days paid sick time per year

 Up to three months may be taken for personal/family emergencies (FMLA).
-Stipends/benefits are stopped during this time and you may be required to make up this time at the end of your residency.
+(Salaries/benefits are stopped during this time and you may be required to make up this time at the end of your residency.)

 It is strongly encouraged that residents review the board eligibility requirements for their own specialty.
-Many boards require 33 months of training.
+Many boards (including ABFM) require 36 months of training.
 Paid leave (e.g., vacation, sick) cannot be accumulated or carried over from contract year to contract year.
 It is at the discretion of the Program Director to require a verification from a clinical provider.